Dellingr CubeSat Demonstration Mission

 Several communication buses are provided by the NanoMind, including I2C, SPI and three UARTs.
 These are further supplemented by the SSC (Special Services Card).
 The SSC provides additional Analog-to-Digital (A2D) inputs, GPIO (General Purpose Input/Output) pins, and additional UARTS.

-The thermal limiting component were the batteries, with flight allowable temperature limits of 0°C and +45°C. The radiator area was adequate to keep them from reaching the 45°C hot limit.
-The internal battery heaters have sufficient power to overcome the rapid cooling that occurs when going into eclipse.
+The thermal limiting component was the batteries, with flight allowable temperature limits of 0°C and +45°C. The radiator area was adequate to keep them from reaching the 45°C hot limit.
+The internal battery heaters have sufficient power to overcome the rapid cooling that occurs when going into an eclipse.

 Four thermal balance points were done.
 Since each side of Dellingr saw different sink temperatures for a particular orbit and no sides were insulated, the most appropriate way to run a thermal balance would've been to have different GSE test thermal zones looking at each side.
 Due to cost limitations, it was decided to use a two-zone approach where the baseplate saw one temperature, and the other 5 sides of the spacecraft saw a different one.
 Settings were tweaked to match both temperature predictions and heat flows.
 Thermal balance test results demonstrated that the system is safely running cooler than predicted, which is a more desirable and manageable situation than running warmer.

 The device measures 10 cm on a side and can be linked together to accommodate almost any small-satellite mission, whether it is a 3U CubeSat or something larger than even Dellingr.
 Each unit includes front and back plates, flaps, and springs.
-The back plate is painted with a white, highly emissive paint — boron nitride nano mesh (BNNM) — developed by Goddard materials expert Mark Hasegawa.
-The front plate and flaps are made of aluminum, which aren't as emissive.
+The back plate is painted with a white, highly emissive paint — boron nitride nanomesh (BNNM) — developed by Goddard materials expert Mark Hasegawa.
+The front plate and flaps are made of aluminium, which isn't as emissive.

 "The bimetallic springs do the heavy lifting," Evans said.
 Measuring just 6 mm in diameter, the springs are made of two different types of metal.
 Attached to the highly emissive back plate, they uncurl if one of the metals gets too hot, forcing the flaps to open.
 When the spring cools down, it reverts back to its original shape and the flaps close.